 Police carried out raids across France on Saturday after DNA on a grenade that exploded at a kosher grocery story led them to a suspected jihadist cell of young Frenchmen recently converted to Islam.

-The man whose DNA was identified, named by police as Jeremy Sydney, was killed by police after he opened fire on them, wounding three officers in the eastern city of Strasbourg.
-Their injuries weren't believed to be serious.
+by police after he opened fire on them, wounding three officers in the

 Ten other people, aged between 19 and 25, were arrested across the country.
 One man was carrying a loaded gun.